Amy Lyons

+Life

-She originated from the city of Sydney, and is an alumna of the secondary school Pymble Ladies' College.
+Amy Lyons was born in the city of Sydney, and is an alumna of the secondary school Pymble Ladies' College.
 She stated that her interest in China began with a history class she took in her final year there in 2011, as the teacher was highly interested in the country.
-As an international commerce student at the University of New South Wales, she began taking Mandarin Chinese courses in 2012, in 2014 she took a student exchange period in Shanghai, of seven months, at Fudan University.
-Around 2014 she began working at a bank in Australia, but disliked it, and she also served as a cheerleader in the Manly Seabirds, the cheerleading team of the Manly Warringah Sea Eagles.
-In 2015 she entered into the "Chinese Bridge" Chinese language competition and qualified to be the Australian representative.
+As an international commerce student at the University of New South Wales, she began taking Mandarin Chinese courses in 2012, and in 2014 she took a 7-month student exchange at Fudan University, Shanghai.
+Around 2014 she began working at a bank in Australia, but disliked it, and she also served as a rugby league cheerleader in the Manly Seabirds, the cheerleading team of the Manly Warringah Sea Eagles.

+In 2015, she entered into the "Chinese Bridge" Chinese language competition and qualified to be the Australian representative.
 She received about 1,000 followers on Sina Weibo after the Chinese Bridge producers suggested she do so.
 A Chinese friend gave her a Chinese name, which Lyons said was chosen to reflect her personality.